-In January 2014, the Company adopted the 2014 Employee Stock Purchase Plan (the ESPP) which became effective upon the closing of our IPO in February 2014 as detailed in Note 15 "Subsequent Events."
+In January 2014, the Company adopted the 2014 Employee Stock Purchase Plan (the ESPP) which became effective upon the closing of our IPO in February 2014.
 The Company reserved a total of 600,000 shares of common stock for issuance under the ESPP.
 Eligible employees may purchase common stock at 85% of the lesser of the fair market value of common stock on the first or last day of the purchase period.
 The ESPP provides for automatic annual increases in shares available for grant, beginning on January 1, 2015 through January 1, 2024.
 The Company has not determined the date on which the initial purchase period will commence under the ESPP.